Incept5/w-jax-munich-2025-workshop/stage-2-mcp-server/README.md

 ### Tool execution fails
 - Verify parameter names match the schema
 - Check for network issues (weather/country APIs)
-- Look at server logs for detailed errors
+- Look at server logs (on stderr!) for detailed errors

 ### MCP Inspector issues
 - Ensure Node.js is installed
 - Try clearing npm cache: `npm cache clean --force`
 - Check that the server JAR path is correct
+- Look for error messages in the browser console

 ## Further Reading